CONFERENCE AGENDA

 10:30 AM – 10:45 AM Kids’ Chance of Mississippi Update

-Kids’ Chance of Mississippi Board President Wendy Powell, Mississippi Association of Self-Insureds, provides the 2025 Kids’ Chance of Mississippi update.
+Kids’ Chance of Mississippi Board President Deneise Lott (ret.
+Mississippi Workers’ Compensation Commission) provides the 2026 Kids’ Chance of Mississippi update.

 10:45 AM – 11:00 AM Presentation of the Mississippi Outstanding Employer Award